roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 First of all, install main I/O ports cover that comes with your motherboard into your computer case.
 Surprisingly, it's important to make sure that all little latches on the sides of the cover are fully installed and visible on the flip side.
 Otherwise, they may prevent you from screwing your motherboard down.

 ![I/O Port Cover Latches](./img/io-cover-latches.jpg "I/O Port Cover Latches")
-<div class="image-title">Three little metal latches on the top side of I/O port cover </div>
+<div class="image-title">Three little metal latches on the top side of I/O port cover.
+You should see them on the all of the sides</div>

 ![Main I/O ports](./img/pc-io-ports.jpg "Main I/O ports")
 <div class="image-title">Main I/O ports</div>